 Press to open the storage compartment.
-The door will open slightly and can be moved to full open.

 The storage compartment may be used to secure sunglasses or a similar object.

 AUXILIARY POWER POINT 12V

 Power outlets are designed for accessory plugs only.
 Do not hang any type of accessory or accessory bracket from the plug.
 Improper use of the power outlet can cause damage not covered by your warranty.